-Also, doing this will improve their confidence if they are more familiar with the overall process.
+It will also improve their confidence if they are more familiar with the overall process.

 3. Compare the Quality Scores of Scripted and Non-Scripted Conversations

 Once the script has been role-played and advisors have become familiar with the process, it is time to implement it.
-But, it is perhaps best to only implement the script with a small number of advisors to begin with.
+But it is perhaps best to implement the script with a small number of advisors to begin with.

 How to REVIEW a Positive Scripting Experience

-The final stage of positive scripting, once you have designed, tested and consequently implemented to script is to review its impact on contact centre performance.
+The final stage of positive scripting, once you have designed, tested and consequently implemented a script, is to review its impact on contact centre performance.